 Chris Mason is a litigator well known for his extensive experience in class action defense, arbitration, and complex financial disputes.
-He typically represents consumer products, technology, financial services, private equity, or industrial companies in state or federal trial and appellate courts, in domestic arbitration and mediation or in regulatory inquiries.
-Chris, the deputy head of the firm’s Class Action team, is a member of the firm's Cybersecurity and Privacy team, and leads the firm’s Arbitration team of over 150 attorneys.
-He also has extensive experience in mediation, both representing parties and as a neutral, in a wide variety of cases.
+He typically represents consumer products, technology, financial services, private equity, and industrial companies in state or federal trial and appellate courts, in domestic arbitration, and in regulatory inquiries.
+The deputy head of the firm’s Class Action team, Chris is also a member of the firm's Cybersecurity and Privacy team and leads the firm’s Arbitration team of over 150 attorneys.
+He has extensive experience in mediation, both representing parties and as a neutral, in a wide variety of cases.

 My primary goal as a lawyer is to help businesses manage the risks and outcomes of significant disputes and to help them develop management, sales, and governance processes to avoid those risks and outcomes in the first place.

-I have defended many large class or mass actions and prosecuted or defended significant cases in more than half of the states in the country, in numerous federal courts and before the American Arbitration Association, the International Centre for Dispute Resolution, and FINRA.
-I have successfully resolved well over 100 cases in mediation as a mediator or party.
+I have defended many large class or mass actions and prosecuted or defended significant cases in more than half of the states in the country, in numerous federal courts, and before the American Arbitration Association, the International Centre for Dispute Resolution, and FINRA.
+I have successfully resolved well over 100 cases in mediation as a mediator or party representative.

 Procedurally, the landscape on dispute resolution is continuing to change, with the COVID-19 pandemic having only accelerated it.
 Having drafted some of the most widely used arbitration clauses in the country and seen (and encouraged) the dramatic increase in the successful use of mediation, including in virtual environments, I believe it has become even more important for businesses to reassess on a constant basis their contracts and dispute resolution programs.